 - all documentation relating to the appraisal should be completed during, or shortly after, the appraisal and signed by both parties

-- where there is no agreement, the chair’s assessment should stand with the non-executive director’s disagreement noted (any fundamental differences may need to be escalated to NHS Improvement)
+- where there is no agreement, the chair’s assessment should stand with the non-executive director’s disagreement noted (any fundamental differences may need to be escalated to NHS England)

 - documentation should be simple, purposeful and easy to use